samuelcaldas/NinjaTrader.UnitTest/README.md

     }
 }

-NinjaTestSuite suite = new NinjaTestSuite();
+TestSuite suite = new TestSuite();
 suite.Add(new MyTests("TestSomething"));
-NinjaTestResult result = suite.Run();
+TestResult result = suite.Run();
 ```

 This code creates a test case called `MyTests` that contains a test method called `TestSomething`.
-The test method uses the `AssertEqual` method from the `NinjaTestCase` base class to check if two variables are equal.
-It then creates an instance of the `NinjaTestSuite` class, adds the test case to the suite, and runs the suite to execute all tests.
+The test method uses the `AssertEqual` method from the `TestCase` base class to check if two variables are equal.
+It then creates an instance of the `TestSuite` class, adds the test case to the suite, and runs the suite to execute all tests.

 ## License